dgaydukov/cert-aws/files/sa.md

 * origin request - before CF forward request to origin server
 * origin response - when CF receive response from origin server
 * viewer response - before CF responds to viewer

 You can protect CF data by using
-* Signed url (like presigned s3 url) - temporary access to CF data (end-datetime is mandatory cause we need to know when access to particular file is over, start-datetime - optional).
+* Signed url (like pre-signed s3 url) - temporary access to CF data (end-datetime is mandatory cause we need to know when access to particular file is over, start-datetime - optional).
 * Signed cookie - you can access multiple CF objects with same signed cookie.
 So use this method if you want to have access to multiple files with same cookie, and want to use standard url (without any signature as url params).
+In order to create pre-sign url you need to create CF keypair.
+You can do it only as root account (iam user won't work in this case).
+Login as root, go to `Account=>Security Credentials`, from there go to `CloudFront key pairs` and create new key pair.
+Don't confuse it with ec2 key pairs and with CF public key.
+They both for different purpose.
-You can make CF private by setting `Restrict Viewer Access` to yes (in this case you can also set which accounts can create signed urls, so other accounts can also generate urls to access data)
+You can make CF private by setting `Restrict Viewer Access` to yes (in this case you can also set which accounts can create signed urls, so other accounts can also generate urls to access data).
+So if you restricted access and try to access url you got error `Missing Key-Pair-Id query parameter or cookie value`.
-You can create pre-signed url with following command `aws cloudfront sign --url=https://dk0jkxxx0lyr7.cloudfront.net/info.html --key-pair-id=K3COW0UXF40T2F  --private-key=file://mykey.pem  --date-less-than=2021-01-01`
+You can create pre-signed url with following command `aws cloudfront sign --url=https://d3l9m9kf4m2kpm.cloudfront.net/info.html --key-pair-id=APKAJDZCS7VF4FG32EWA  --private-key=file://cfkey.pem  --date-less-than=2020-08-19`
 This will create signed url by which you can access your data from CF.

+You can also use CF to distribute dynamic content (like ec2/api requests).
+Although at first it seems unreasonable cause for every dynamic request CF should forward it to underlying ec2.
+But the point is that such a request from user goes to closest edge location and terminates there.
+From there on it goes not through public internet but through aws cross-region private link.
+That improve speed and give security.
+As you see this is basically the same as Global Accelerator.

 In order for CF to serve from s3 bucket, objects in s3 should be publicly available, otherwise CF won't serve them You have 2 types of distribution